sycobuny/pg_model/README.md

 it intuits most things based on the database structure, and doesn't require you to write hardly any method definitions yourself to fully query the database.

-It also turns out that, there are OSes which have PHP 5.1 as their primary PHP version, so I needed something that would work on such outdated software, so there's that, too.
+It also turns out that there are OSes which have PHP 5.1 as their primary PHP version, and I needed something that would work on such outdated software.
+So there's that, too.

 "Hey that sounds neat" And Other Lies